A bond hearing was postponed Friday morning for a 73-year-old man accused of fatally shooting a woman outside a gas station in 2012.

-Reeves faces a felony murder charge in the death of 65-year-old Linda Hunnicutt, who was killed at a gas station Dec.
-4, 2012.
-Police say Reeves told them he thought Hunnicutt was trying to hit him with her car and he fired a shot to scare her.
+Police have said Reeves told them he thought Hunnicutt was trying to hit him with her car and he only meant to scare her when he fired his gun.